Taking Care of Your Baby After the First Few Weeks

 If you want to use lotion, choose one that does not have perfume or dyes, such as Aquaphor or Eucerin.
 Bathing and soap are drying to your baby's skin, so don't bathe your baby too often and use only a small amount of soap on your baby's skin.

+Because baby's nails grow quickly, you may have to cut the fingernails at least once a week.
+You may only need to cut the toenails a couple of times per month.
 A good time to trim your baby's nails is when she is sleeping and you have good lighting to see her nails well.

 Clean your baby's bottom with a warm washcloth and wipe with every diaper change.